SiaFoundation/siad/modules/feemanager/README.md

   - `NewCustomFeeManager` creates a new FeeManager with custom dependencies
   - `CancelFee` cancels a fee
   - `Close` closes the FeeManager
+  - `PaidFees` returns a list of fees that have been paid out by the FeeManager
-  - `Fees` returns a list of all the fees being managed by the FeeManager
+  - `PendingFees` returns a list of pending fees being managed by the FeeManager
-  - `SetFee` sets a fee
+  - `SetFee` sets a fee for the FeeManager to manage
-  - `Setting` returns the settings of the FeeManager
+  - `Settings` returns the settings of the FeeManager

 **Outbound Complexities**
   - The persist subsystem's `callCancelFee` method is called from `CancelFee` to